Operation Ababil: Details

 The cyber attacks, or more specifically denial of service attacks, were launched by the Cyber fighters of Izz Ad-Din Al Qassam also known as Qassam Cyber Fighters.
 The group announced the attacks on September 18, 2012 on Pastebin where they criticized Israel and the United States and justified the attacks as a response to the Innocence of Muslims video released by controversial American pastor Terry Jones.
 Their targets included the New York Stock Exchange as well as a number of banks including J.P.
 Morgan Chase.
 The result of the attacks was a limited disruption of the targeted websites.
 The attacks ended on Oct 23, 2012 because of the Eid al-Adha holiday at which point they offered to speak to the media through e-mail.

 Name of the group and operation

-The group's moniker, Izz ad-Din al-Qassam, was a Muslim preacher who lead in the fight against British, French and Jewish nationalist organizations in the Levant in the 1920s and 1930s.
+The group's moniker, Izz ad-Din al-Qassam, was a Muslim preacher who lead in the fight against British, French and Zionist organizations in the Levant in the 1920s and 1930s.